Foreign margin requirements for over-the-counter derivatives

 In 2018, Cabinet agreed to a number of legislative amendments to address aspects of New Zealand law that impede compliance with foreign margin requirements for OTC derivatives.
 These include amendments to the:

-- Reserve Bank of New Zealand Act 1989
+- Reserve Bank of New Zealand Act 1989 (now the Banking (Prudential Supervision) Act 1989)

 - Corporations (Investigations and Management) Act 1989